Do you want to keep some emergency food in your car in case of breakdowns, getting stranded, or if you need to bug out?

 Whether or not you can store canned food in hot temperatures is controversial.
 Heat will cause canned food to lose its nutrients, but because canned food is sterile, it should still be safe to eat.

-However, as the FDA warns, some canned foods contain thermophile bacteria which only grow in temperatures of 122°F to 131°F. Because the inside of cars easily reaches these temperatures in summer, I wouldn’t risk keeping canned food in my vehicle.
+However, as the FDA warns, some canned foods contain thermophile bacteria which only grow in temperatures of 122°F to 131°F. Because the inside of cars quickly reaches these temperatures in summer, I wouldn’t risk keeping canned food in my vehicle.
 (6)

 You can read more about canned food shelf life here.